 West Brom could face sanctions after crowd trouble mars Black Country derby

-West Brom face punishment after after crowd disorder and violent scenes marred Sunday’s FA Cup tie against rivals Wolves.
+West Brom could face punishment after crowd disorder and violent scenes marred Sunday’s FA Cup tie against rivals Wolves.

 Play in the Black Country derby at The Hawthorns was suspended for more than half an hour after trouble flared in the stands and fans spilled onto the pitch.